 The “Two Heads” Elite and the Bases of its Distinctions

-The Multiple Correspondence Analysis (MCA) includes first, the use of mass media and the different genres of media content.
+The Multiple Correspondence Analysis (MCA) includes first the use of mass media and the different genres of media content.
 Second, different expressions of the Bourdieusian embodied cultural capital: the attraction of arts in the city, the influence of mediated information on this attraction, and the importance of arts and culture in life.
 Third, a series of socio-demographic parameters (age, gender, nationality, education level, professional category and perceived sufficiency of income).
 The analysis reveals the presence of four different “universes of stylistic possibles” (Bourdieu, 1984, p.
 208), comprising structured ensembles of preferences based on the volume and composition of capital.
-These four universes are shaped around two main axes, and more precisely around two forms of institutionalized cultural capital – education level and national citizenship – that are linked to the use of mass media (objectified capital) and the consumption of arts (embodied capital).
-The two-headed elite is split between a “debounded universe of the artistic expression” (the connected minority diversifying its cultural practices to secure its distinction) and a “static national universe of rooted elderlies” (the minority of Luxembourgers securing their distinction by selecting media dedicated to their national community).
-The two universes are determined by the habitus of their members; that is, the long-lasting dispositions of the mind and body, including a potential reconversion strategy to maintain their distinction in society (Bourdieu, 1984; 1986).
+These four universes are shaped around two main axes, and more precisely around two forms of institutionalized cultural capital—education level and national citizenship—that are linked to the use of mass media (objectified capital) and the consumption of arts (embodied capital).
+The two-headed elite is split between a debounded universe of the artistic expression (the connected minority diversifying its cultural practices to secure its distinction) and a static national universe of rooted elderlies (the minority of Luxembourgers securing their distinction by selecting media dedicated to their national community).
+The two universes are determined by the habitus of their members; that is, the long-lasting dispositions of the mind and body, including a potential reconversion strategy to maintain their distinction in society (Bourdieu, 1984, 1986).

-The horizontal axis reveals what Rifkin terms the age of access (2001), that is, the contemporary division of society at the world level between two groups.
+The horizontal axis reveals what Rifkin (2001) terms the age of access, that is, the contemporary division of society at the world level between two groups.
 First, one of the two segment a minority, who is highly educated, whose attendance of performing arts is facilitated and who use the unlimited information in cyberspace to secure, augment and/or diversify their current cultural use in the material space.
 Second, a disconnected group, with limited education, a detachment from cyberspace and currently attend no performing arts events while also being indifferent about other leisure activities such as listening to rock and pop music on the radio.
-Since the Age of Access was written (Rifkin, 2001), a growing section of society has had access to this digital technology.
+Since Rifkin’s (2001) The Age of Access was written, a growing section of society has had access to this digital technology.
 However, social divisions remain as a structural phenomenon determining the specific use of this tool (Yates & Lockley, 2018).
 The issue is not simply to acknowledge a digital divide between the societal segments.
-It is to be aware of the web connection as objectified cultural capital, which is combined with the embodied and institutionalized cultural capital possessed by different classes.
+It is to be aware of the Web connection as objectified cultural capital, which is combined with the embodied and institutionalized cultural capital possessed by different classes.
 This differentiated combination helps to reprocess in detail the distinction of a perpetually mobile elite from a less privileged class put in motion by a global economy towards specific urban nodes requiring their low skills.
-Internet use is incorporated among the preferences of two separate universes of the stylistic possibles, which can be termed as the de-bounded universe of the artistic experience (the intellectual elite) and the secluded universe of the artistic indifference (the low-educated class.
-See Figure 1).
+Internet use is incorporated among the preferences of two separate universes of the stylistic possibles, which can be termed as the de-bounded universe of the artistic experience (the intellectual elite) and the secluded universe of the artistic indifference (the low-educated class; see Figure 1).